Inhuman Kiss: Plot

 It is later revealed that Jerd knew she was a krasue all along and had only joined the krasue hunting tribe to misdirect them.
 When the tribe leader (who is also a krahang) hears about Jerd's disloyalty he turns Jerd into a grotesque krahang.
 When Sai visits Jerd he begs her not to leave him as she had planned to run away with Noi to Bangkok that evening.

 Sai's father takes her to a mass movie theater in the village borders to show everyone that the rumors about her turning into a krasue at night are false.

-The monk whose guidance Noi has been following all this while reveals that in the ancient time a krasue, wife of a krahang fell in love with a human who made her pregnant.
+The monk whose guidance Noi has been following all this while reveals that in the ancient time a krasue, wife of a krahang, fell in love with a human who made her pregnant.
 The krahang who was furious killed both the Krasue and the human to avenge his broken heart.
 Thus, it is fate that every krahang shall fall in love with a krasue and kill her in the end by ripping her heart apart.
 This hints at the possibly that Jerd might kill Sai.

 The villagers are shocked to see Sai turn into a krasue and start chasing her with guns.
 Meanwhile an angry Jerd comes at Sai to kill her.
 Noi convinces Jerd not to kill her as she was his friend before anything else.
 Jerd decided not to kill her but the angry tribe leader kills him and move to kill Sai too when he is killed by the monk.

-It is revealed that the krasue who had turned Sai into a krasue was actually the wife of the monk who had helped Noi all these days.
+It is revealed that the krasue who had turned Sai into a krasue was actually Nual, the wife of the monk who had helped Noi all these days.
 He had helped Noi because he was guilty of locking his wife in a box in the forest to prevent her death and didn't want the same thing to happen to Sai.

 Sai and Noi run to the river from which they can reach Bangkok.
 But it's too late as her body has completely been destroyed by the villagers.
 Noi still has hopes of saving her as she still has her head.
 The happiness doesn't last long as Sai is shot dead in her head by Jerd's parents.